sagemath/trac_to_gh/Issue 2936.md

 # Issue 2936: notebook -- write a completely new use/data/security model backend for the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2936

 Original creator: was